 Local Terracycle schemes

-Tadworth Teracycle collect items for multiple schemes via a number of drop-off points, including locations in Leatherhead and Headley.
+Tadworth Terracycle collect items for multiple schemes via a number of drop-off points, including locations in Leatherhead and Headley.
 Money raised from collections is donated to the Alzheimer’s Society, RSPCA and several other charities.
 More information can be found on their Facebook page.

 Terracyle recycling for West Ashtead School also collect for multiple schemes and have drop-off points in Leatherhead, Ashtead, Fetcham and Dorking.
 Any money raised is donated to West Ashtead School.
 More information can be found on their Facebook Page.